orchestracities/ngsi-timeseries-api/docs/manuals/user/using.md

 increase the speed of retrieval of full entities removing need for joins that would be otherwise requested.

 This means that if an entity attribute was in origin received as a `Number`, following insert changing the same attribute to `Text` would fail.
-To mitigate this failures, QL attempts data casting, if casting is not possible, values are replaced with `None`, to ensure that the insert in the database its not failing totally for the received entity.
+To mitigate this failures, QuantumLeap attempts data casting, if casting is not possible, values are replaced with `None`, to ensure that the insert in the database its not failing totally for the received entity.

 The following table shows how the casting works through examples: